 "Geography has inspired me to continue my studies to Higher Education and introduced me to topics that influenced my future career direction."

 "I have enjoyed applying my geography knowledge to appreciate the impact of conflict."

-Frequently asked questions and future careers How much work will I need to do?
+How much work will I need to do?

 Regular homework will be set including report writing, reading and research.
 In addition as an independent learner it is expected that you will keep up to date with current affairs.

 Do we do fieldwork?

 Year 13 includes a residential at the Kathikas fieldwork centre in Cyprus.
 4 days worth of field experience are now a compulsory element of the course.

 Where do all the Geographers' go?

 Geography graduates were surveyed after their degree courses about their career destinations.
-The results show: - 40.6% went into management & administration - 24.8% did further training, including PGCE - 11.4% joined the financial sector - 10.4% joined the retail sector - 10% joined other professions, including the media.
-(Source AGCAS) For more information contact Mr R Vasconcellos Email: Ricardo.Vasconcellos@modschools.org
+The results show:

+- 40.6% went into management & administration

+- 24.8% did further training, including PGCE

+- 11.4% joined the financial sector

+- 10.4% joined the retail sector

+- 10% joined other professions, including the media.
+(Source AGCAS)

+For more information contact Mr R Vasconcellos Email: Ricardo.Vasconcellos@modschools.org

-BTEC National Single Certificate in Health and Social Care - Level 3 Pearson BTEC XDP47
+BTEC National Extended Certificate in Health and Social Care - Level 3 AAQ

+Pearson BTEC XDP47

-INTEGRITY • COMMITMENT • RESPECT Who should consider studying this course?
-This one-year course is aimed at students who are interested in learning about the Health and Social Care Sector as part of a balanced study programme.
-It is equivalent to an AS level and supports access to a range of higher education courses when taken alongside further level 3 qualifications.
+EGRITY • COMMITMENT • RESPECT

+This two year course is aimed at students who are interested in learning about the Health and Social Care Sector as part of a balanced study programme.
+It is equivalent to an A Level and supports access to a range of higher education courses when taken alongside further level 3 qualifications.
 No prior study of the sector is needed, but students should have a good range of GCSEs or equivalent.

-What units are studied and how are they assessed?
-Unit 1 - Human Lifespan Development - External examination - Human growth and development through the life stages (physical, intellectual, emotional and social) - Factors affecting human growth and development - · Effects of ageing Unit 5 - Meeting Individual Care and Support Needs - Internal assessment Learners focus on the principles and practicalities that underpin the foundations of all care disciplines - Examine principles, values and skills which underpin meeting the care and support needs of individuals - Examine the ethical issues involved when providing care and support to meet individual needs - Investigate the principles behind enabling individuals with care and support needs to overcome challenges - Investigate the roles of professionals and how they work together to provide the care and support necessary to meet individual needs.
+Unit 1 - Human Lifespan and Development - External examination

+• Examine the physical, intellectual, emotional and social development across the human lifespan.

+Unit 2 - Human Biology and Health - External examination

+• Explore the organisation, structure and normal physiological functioning of the human body.

+UNIT 3 - Principles of Health and Social Care Practice - Internal Assessment coursework

+• Explore the principles that underpin meeting the care and support needs of individuals

+Unit 7 - Health Science - Internal Assessment coursework

+• Explore the role of microbiology in the diagnosis and spread of disease.

 Frequently asked questions and future careers I am not sure what I want to do, why should I study this subject?

 Students will be introduced to the foundations and principles of health care and social care.
 Students can progress into work through degree programmes in nursing, midwifery, social work, physiotherapy, occupational therapy and pharmacy - over 300 career paths available.
-Will the qualification progress to further learning?
-This course is being discontinued after 2024/2025 so students will not be able to continue into Year 13.

 What careers could it lead to?

 This qualification is designed primarily to support progression to employment via higher education.
 It also supports students choosing to progress directly to employment, as the transferable knowledge, understanding and skills will give successful students an advantage when applying for a range of entry level roles.

-For more information contact Mrs Deborah Glencross Email: Deborah.Glencross@modschools.org History A Level OCR H505
+For more information contact Mrs Deborah Glencross Email: Deborah.Glencross@modschools.org

-INTEGRITY • COMMITMENT • RESPECT Who should consider studying this course?
+History A Level

+OCR H505

 Any student who is interested in the past, has enjoyed History at GCSE gaining ideally a Grade 6 or above.

-What units are studied and how are they assessed?
-Unit 1 The early Stuarts, the origins of the Civil War, the execution of Charles I and the interregnum.
+The early Stuarts, the origins of the Civil War, the execution of Charles I and the interregnum.
 This unit involves studying a period of dramatic change in our nation's history; that saw the genesis of the Parliamentary system of government that we see today.
 25% of final grade.